libp2p/observer-toolkit/README.md

 ### Local deployment

-Run `npm run start:catalogue` to run a dev build of the `catalogue` package, containing a UI for browsing built-in React widgets and connecting these to a data source.
+Run `npm run start:app` to run a dev build of the `app` package, containing a catalogue UI for browsing built-in React widgets and connecting these to a data source.

 When the UI is loaded, three types of data sources are available: